crispinalan/talkcalendar/README.md

 chmod +x talkcalendar
 ```

-If you create a launcher (Mate desktop) to launch Talk Calendar then the working directory will be your home directory.
+If you create a default launcher (Mate desktop) to launch Talk Calendar then the default working directory will likely be your home directory.
 The database called "events.csv" and the speech engine (flite) should be located in the working directory.
-In this case, copy the flite executable into your home directory.
+Many menu editors allow you to specify the working directory path.
 Use

 ```
 Help->Information